Daš Radio

 Daš Radio or Radio Daš is a Bosnian local commercial radio station, broadcasting from Bijeljina, Bosnia and Herzegovina.
 This radio station broadcasts a variety of programs such as folk music, and local news.

-Daš Radio was founded in 1995, and the program is mainly produced in Serbian.
-Radio station is available in the city of Bijeljina as well as in nearby municipalities in Semberija and Tuzla Canton area.
+Daš Radio was founded in 1995, and the program is mainly produced in Bosnian.
+Radio station is available in the city of Bijeljina as well as in nearby municipalities in Semberija and northern parts of the Tuzla Canton area.
+However in Tuzla Canton on 105.5 MHz, it can't be heard clearly or at all due to interference with Obiteljski Radio Valentino, another Bosnian folk radio station.

 The owner of the local radio station is the company M.B.
 KOMPANI d.o.o.
 Bijeljina, which also operates Daš Extra Radio radio station.

 Estimated number of listeners of Daš Radio is around 144.967.